To a Mouse

 "To a Mouse, on Turning Her Up in Her Nest With the Plough, November, 1785" is a Scots-language poem written by Robert Burns in 1785.
-It was included in the Kilmarnock volume and all of the poet's later editions, such as the Poems, Chiefly in the Scottish Dialect (Edinburgh Edition).
-According to legend, Burns was ploughing in the fields and accidentally destroyed a mouse's nest, which it needed to survive the winter.
-In fact, Burns's brother claimed that the poet composed the poem while still holding his plough.
+It was included in the Kilmarnock Edition and all of the poet's later editions, such as the Edinburgh Edition.
+According to legend, Burns was ploughing in the fields at his Mossgiel Farm and accidentally destroyed a mouse's nest, which it needed to survive the winter.
+Burns's brother, Gilbert, claimed that the poet composed the poem while still holding his plough.

 The poem

+Structure

+The poem consists of eight stanzas in Burns stanza form, so called because he used it frequently.
+Each stanza is six lines in length and rhymes$\mathrm{AAABAB}$, with iambic tetrameter $\mathrm{A}$ lines and iambic dimeter $\mathrm{B}$ lines, both with frequent hypercatalexis (an additional final unstressed syllable).
+Rhymes include masculine rhyme, feminine rhyme, and near rhyme.